Hello and welcome to my Burton Cartel bindings review.

 A couple of things make these really comfortable bindings.

-- The ankle strap delivers nice even pressure – and the degree of adjustability means you can just the right pressure with no pressure points.
+- The ankle strap delivers nice even pressure – and the degree of adjustability means you can get just the right fit with no pressure points.
 It’s also nice and soft and light and contours well to your boots.

 - It has a cantered foot bed (autocant) which has a harder surface for the outside of the foot and a softer surface for the inside of the foot.
 This automatically positions you in a way that aligns your body in a way that makes it a bit easier on your body for a more comfortable ride.

-- That great shock absorption also helps to make the Cartel’s more comfortable
+- The high level of shock absorption also helps to make the Cartel’s more comfortable

-The Cartel’s have that mid-level responsiveness that you would expect from of a medium flexing binding.
+The Cartel’s have just a little bit better than mid-level responsiveness - as you would expect from of a medium bordering on mid-stiff flexing binding.

-Again, going back to the great adjustability of these bindings you can pretty much get whatever kind of boot support you want out of these bindings, without getting pressure points.
-I was able to really crank these down and get a nice firm fit or I could leave them a bit looser, which I like when going through the park.
+Again, going back to the great adjustability of these bindings you can pretty much get whatever kind of boot support/ankle support you want out of these bindings, without getting pressure points.
+I was able to really crank these down and get a nice firm fit – but you could leave them a bit looser or lower on the ankle if you wanted a freer feel.

 Changes for 2017 Model